balupton/plant-vs-animal-products/README.md

   [MoreThanHoney]: http://buy.morethanhoneyfilm.com/ "More Than Honey"
   [Lucent]: https://aussiefarms.org.au/pigs/lucent "Lucent is a feature-length documentary about the vast yet largely unseen suffering inherent to Australia's pig farming industry."
   [AussieFarms]: http://www.aussiefarms.org.au/ "The Aussie Farms Initiative: Fighting to end commercialised animal abuse and exploitation in Australia"
+  [MakingTheConnection]: https://vimeo.com/15849273 "Making the Connection presents the benefits of a plant based diet in a contemporary and upbeat style."